 The process of how to get a brewery license is one of the most important steps in how to open up a brewery.
 Yes, you’ll need to get your brewery cleaning supplies, hire brewery staff, and learn about the overall cost to open a brewery.
-You have to learn how a brewery works, and you’ll even need some knowledge about how to work at a brewery.
+You have to learn how a brewery works, all about beer expiration, and you’ll even need some knowledge about how to work at a brewery.

 Beyond all those steps, learning how to get a brewery license sets you up for success from the start.
 You need it before you can begin other concrete plans.
 Your brewery business plan will need a section about your brewery licensing.
 It’s even difficult to get set up with brewery management software unless you have your licensing squared away.

 This BinWise blog post walks you through the process of how to get a brewery license.
 That’s a different process depending on your location but have no fear.
 We took a deep dive into the brewery licensing process across the United States, so you can find your state and get started.

 Learning how to get a brewery license is vital for everyone who wants to open a brewery business.
 That said, it’s not always a straightforward process.
 BinWise isn’t a legal agency, and we don’t offer legal advice.
 We urge you to do your own research when you’re opening a brewery because rules and regulations do change.

 The Alcohol and Tobacco Tax and Trade Bureau, or TTB, is a good place to turn toward for research and rules.
 How to get a brewery license is similar to getting a liquor license, so that information is helpful as well.
 Overall, it’s best to do thorough research before you make a plan beyond your licensing.